Market Analysts see Howmet Aerospace Inc. [HWM] gaining to $40. Time to buy?

 About Howmet AerospaceHowmet Aerospace Inc., headquartered in Pittsburgh, Pennsylvania, is a leading global provider of advanced engineered solutions for the aerospace and transportation industries.
 The Company’s primary businesses focus on jet engine components, aerospace fastening systems, and titanium structural parts necessary for mission-critical performance and efficiency in aerospace and defense applications, as well as forged wheels for commercial transportation.
 With nearly 1,150 granted and pending patents, the Company’s differentiated technologies enable lighter, more fuel-efficient aircraft to operate with a lower carbon footprint.
 For more information, visit www.howmet.com.
 Follow: LinkedIn, Twitter, Instagram, Facebook, and YouTube.

+A sum of 3616575 shares traded at recent session while its average daily volume was at 2.45M shares.
+Howmet Aerospace Inc. shares reached a high of $30.62 and dropped to a low of $29.355 until finishing in the latest session at $29.38.

-Over the last 12 months, HWM stock rose by 69.81%.
-The one-year Howmet Aerospace Inc. stock forecast points to a potential upside of 20.93.
+The one-year HWM stock forecast points to a potential upside of 24.88.
 The average equity rating for HWM stock is currently 2.10, trading closer to a bullish pattern in the stock market.

-The market cap for the stock reached $13.08 billion, with 432.00 million shares outstanding and 426.53 million shares in the current float.
-Compared to the average trading volume of 2.46M shares, HWM stock reached a trading volume of 2040525 in the most recent trading day, which is why market watchdogs consider the stock to be active.

 Guru’s Opinion on Howmet Aerospace Inc. [HWM]: